duleorlovic/blog/_posts/2017-02-23-http-theory.md

 > Using Http headers (not available in Http/0.9) we can set varius properties of
 > request and response.

-Header syntaxt is: case insensitive string followed by colon and value on single line.
+Header syntax is: case insensitive string followed by colon and value on single line.
 They can be:

 * general headers: like `via`, `connection`, `upgrade-insecure-requests`